 Sport and Society

-This module will introduce students to the best practice principles of teaching and coaching in relevant contexts.
-It will involve the examination of basic theory into basic coaching/teaching practice
+This module will introduce students to the best practice principles of coaching in relevant contexts.
+It will involve the application of basic theory into a practical context.

 Introduction to Sport and Exercise Psychology

 Through a series of lectures and tutor-led seminar sessions, students will understand the theoretical and practical importance of sport and exercise psychology to enhancing performance.